BlackthornYugen/d2x/README.md

 ![A swimlane diagram showing how messages could be decrypted.](https://raw.githubusercontent.com/BlackthornYugen/d2x/media/out/json/droneEncryptedFlow.svg "drone encrypted flow diagram")

 ## Audit Logs
-Log GPS decryption requests to one ore more remote services?
+Sign & Log GPS decryption requests to one or more remote services.
+Should be tamper evedent.

+Look for inspiration from Certificate Transparency logs?

 ## Application
 A mobile app that could be used get GPS data for pilots and their drones.